lanza/lldb-vscode/README.md

-# NOTE: At the moment this only works on Darwin.
+# NOTE: This is no longer supported and deprecated

 # Table of Contents